 3 tbs – double cream

 1 – fresh bay leaf

 A handful of breadcrumbs and more cheese.

 Poach the haddock in the milk with the bay leaf until cooked – this should take about 5 – 8 mins.
 Drain the milk and set to one side.
 Remove the skin from the haddock.

 Make a roux by gently heating the butter in a pan and then when melted, very slowly adding the flour, mixing it together to make a smooth paste.
 Keep the heat low for this.
 Slowly add the milk, mixing it in to form a smooth sauce.
 Then add the cream and cheese and if you’re adding chilli – gently does it.
 Add the fish and stir.
 You want it nice and flaked.

 Add the topping and brown off under the grill.
-Personally, I find mash potato makes this dish a bit heavy, but some long stem broccoli or good old peas are just perfect.
+Personally, I find mashed potato makes this dish a bit heavy, but some long-stem broccoli or good old peas are just perfect.
 Now pull up a chair, pour yourself a glass of something light and enjoy.

 If you like this Sussex smokie recipe, you may also like: